Prime Minister opens Northern Lights visitor center in Øygarden

 About Northern Lights

 Northern Lights is developing an open and flexible infrastructure to transport CO2 from industrial emitters by ship to a receiving terminal in western Norway for intermediate storage, before being transported by pipeline for permanent storage in a geological reservoir 2,600 metres under the seabed.
-Operations are scheduled to start in 2024.
+Northern Lights are on schedule to be ready to receive CO2 in 2024.
 The facilities are under construction and will enable Northern Lights to offer a safe and reliable shipping and storage service to industrial emitters from across Europe.
 With increased interest from industrial sectors in Europe, additional shipping and storage capacity will be developed as demand grows.
 Northern Lights JV DA is a registered, incorporated General Partnership with Shared Liability (DA) owned equally by Equinor, Shell and TotalEnergies.